In this First Aid Certification Class you'll learn how to apply Standard First-Aid techniques and get Certified for only $12.95.

 Easy to understand

-The goal at National CPR Foundation is to offer affordable and convenient first-aid certification for businesses and individuals.
+We offer affordable and convenient first-aid certification for businesses and individuals.
 Whether that means connecting you to engaging instructor-led courses within a short drive of your home or office, or quality online courses that get you all the information you need in minutes, we take the hassle out of the entire process.
-However, while accessibility is one of our highest priorities, that does not mean that our first-aid CPR course and training modules are anything less than the highest quality available.
+However, while accessibility is one of our highest priorities, that does not mean that our first-aid class and training modules are anything less than the highest quality available.

 And at the end of it all, you are able to walk away with an instantly printed certificate that is valid for up to two years.
 Whether you are getting certified for the first time, or are seeking quick and convenient first-aid recertification, this is the course you are looking for.